datanav/docs/DTLReferenceGuide.rst

    * - ``_S``
      - Refers to the source entity.
 This is the entity on which the DTL transform operate.
-Note that with the ``apply`` function you can apply nested transforms, where each of the values given to ``apply`` is made a source entity for that nested transform.
+Note that with the ``apply`` function you can apply nested transform rules, where each of the values given to ``apply`` is made a source entity for that nested transform.
      - | ``["gt", "_S.age", 42]``